Physer/azure-devops-agent/README.md

 ## How to use

 Create a container based on this Docker image, [hosted at the Docker hub](https://hub.docker.com/r/physer/azuredevops-agent).
-For the required environment variables, see [Microsoft's documentation](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/docker?view=azure-devops#environment-variables)
+For more information on the required environment variables, see [Microsoft's documentation](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/docker?view=azure-devops#environment-variables).

+You can use the following `docker run` command.
+Be sure to replace the environment variable's values with your organization values: `docker run --name selfhosted_agent -d -e AZP_URL=https://dev.azure.com/organizationname  -e AZP_TOKEN=personalaccesstoken  -e AZP_AGENT_NAME=selfhosted_devops_agent -e AZP_POOL="Self-hosted agents" physer/azuredevops-agent:latest`

-Additionally you can take the `compose.yaml` file as an example.
-Be sure to copy the `.env.example` file and rename it to `.env`.
+There is also a `compose.yaml` file using `Docker Compose` for easy local testing.
+If you want to use this, be sure to copy over `.env.example` and rename the copy to `.env`.
+Fill the environment variables correctly as specified above.

 ## Additional software